 You’ll receive a confirmation email which will contain a link that you’ll have to click/visit to confirm your request.
 It doesn’t usually take long for AT&T to send the unlock codes especially if you meet all the requirements.
 I received mine the next day after I submitted a device unlock request for my LG G3.

-Once you receive the email containing the unlock code, then you can proceed to unlocking your phone.
+Once you receive the email containing the unlock code, then you can proceed to unlock your phone.

 For devices running iOS 7 and above, the Find My iPhone service should be turned OFF before unlocking.